Meat floss

-Culinary use

-Meat floss is used as a decorative and flavoring topping for many foods, such as congee, tofu, rice, and savory soy milk.
-It is also used as filling for various savory buns and pastries as well as a topping for baked goods filled with bean paste, for example, or as a snack food on its own.
-Meat floss is a popular food item in Chinese, Vietnamese (called ruốc in the North, and chà bông in the South), and Indonesian dining.

 Production and styles

-Meat floss is made by stewing finely cut pork, chicken, or beef (though other meats may be used) in a sweetened mixture of soy sauce and various spices until individual muscle fibres can be easily torn apart with a fork.
-This happens when the water-insoluble collagen that holds the muscle fibres of the meat together has been converted into water-soluble gelatine.
-The meat is teased apart, strained, and partially dried in the oven.
-It is then mashed and beaten while being cooked in a large wok until it is nearly completely dry.
-Additional flavourings are usually added while the mixture is being fried.
+Meat floss is made by stewing finely cut pork, chicken or beef (though other meats may be used) in a sweetened mixture of soy sauce and various spices until individual muscle fibers can be easily torn apart.
+This happens when the water-insoluble collagen that holds the muscle fibers of the meat together has been converted into water-soluble gelatine.

 There are two styles of meat floss, which differ in whether oil is added during the last process of production.
 The Jiangsu style rousong is dry-cooked and the product is slightly chewy, while the Fujian style bak hu is fried with oil and the product is mildly crispy.
 5 kg of meat will usually yield about 1 kg of floss.